This post was first published on 27 November 2017 and has been updated to include the latest information.

 If this is your first time buying stocks in Singapore, you also need to open a Central Depository (CDP) account.

 Think of a CDP account as a vault that stores all the SGX stocks that you have bought in a centralised location.
 In most cases, when you buy a stock through a brokerage firm, the firm doesn’t keep it.
 Rather, it goes into a CDP account held under your name.
-The benefit of this is that you can easily move to another firm to continue buying and selling without worrying about your holdings.
+The benefit of this is that you can easily move to another stock brokerage firm to continue buying and selling without worrying about your holdings.

 #3 Start Off With A Strategy